rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 Example: `1887 [i.e. 1899]`

-**Note on Publication Statement:** `Stamped in lower left corner: Aids to navigation corrected ... to Oct.
+**Note on publication statement:** `Stamped in lower left corner: Aids to navigation corrected ... to Oct.
 5, 1899`

 Example: `1786 [i.e. 1788]`

-**Note on Publication Statement:** `Dedication and preface both dated 1788`
+**Note on publication statement:** `Dedication and preface both dated 1788`

 <a name="4.205.4.5">4.205.4.5</a> **Julian/Old Style dates.** If the year of publication is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been published in the following year according to the Gregorian calendar, transcribe the date as it appears and supply the Gregorian year in square brackets.
-Make a note to indicate the basis for the supplied year.
-See [note on publication statement](/DCRMR/docs/ppdm/Note-on-publication-statement/).
+Make a note on publication statement to indicate the basis for the supplied year (see [4.206.8.4](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.8.4)).
 Do not amend the month and day, if present, by supplying Gregorian equivalents.
 In case of doubt, do not adjust the year.

 The Julian calendar was gradually abandoned in favor of the Gregorian calendar beginning in 1582, with different countries adopting the calendar in different years.
 The difficulty in determining dates during this period is further complicated by the fact that January 1 was not universally used to reckon the start of a new year (e.g., before adopting the Gregorian calendar, Great Britain and its colonies long calculated the turn of the year on March 25, the Feast of the Annunciation or “Lady Day”).
 For assistance in establishing Gregorian dates, consult a reference source such as Adriano Cappelli’s *Cronologia, Cronografia e Calendario Perpetuo* or C.R.
 Cheney's *Handbook of Dates*.

 Example: `1743 [i.e. 1744]`

-**Note on Publication Statement:** `The year is given according to Lady Day dating` (*Comment:* "Given at our court at St. James's, the twentieth day of February, 1743, and in the seventeenth year of our reign")
+**Note on publication statement:** `The year is given according to Lady Day dating`

+(*Comment:* "Given at our court at St. James's, the twentieth day of February, 1743, and in the seventeenth year of our reign")

 Example: `Februar.
 8. anno 1588 [i.e. 1589]`

-**Note on Publication Statement:** `The year is given according to Lady Day dating`
+**Note on publication statement:** `The year is given according to Lady Day dating`

 If two dates appear on the manifestation, representing both Julian (Old Style) and Gregorian (New Style) dating, transcribe both dates, separated by a slash.
 Supply the Gregorian year in square brackets, if necessary.